pranjallk1995/Beamforming-Research/README.md

 # Aim
-To find the angular position of the source of sound with the help of a microphone array in a 2D plane.
+To find the angular position of the source of sound with the help of two microphone arrays in a 2D plane.

 ### Experimental Setup